RorryB/ultralytics/examples/YOLOv11-Dendritic-COCO/README.md

 ### What is Dendritic Optimization?

 The artificial neuron was invented in 1943, and it hasn't evolved since.
 That outdated model still powers today's AI.
 Modern neuroscience shows that biological dendrites, not neurons, are the true workhorses of intelligence.
 Artificial dendrites offer a new path forward for ML engineers, overcoming the economic and technical limitations of legacy neural networks.
-Perforated's dendrite-enhanced neurons are the building blocks of AI 2.0, empower each individual neuron in your model to achieve better decisions on the same dataset with the same underlying architecture.
+Perforated's dendrite-enhanced neurons are the building blocks of AI 2.0, empowering each individual neuron in your model to achieve better decisions on the same dataset with the same underlying architecture.

 ### Why Optimize YOLO with Dendrites?